azat-co/practicalnode/chapter1/chapter1.md

 The `cwd` value will be different from `__dirname`, if we started the program from a different folder.
 For example, for the process `$ node ./code/program.js`, `__dirname` will have `code` but `cwd` wont' because it'll be one folder above in the directory tree.

-On POSIX systems (macOS, Linux, and its distributions), Node developers can also use `process.evn.PWD`, which works similarly to `process.cwd`.
+On POSIX systems (macOS, Linux, and its distributions), Node developers can also use `process.env.PWD`, which works similarly to `process.cwd`.

 ## Browser Application Programming Interface Helpers